 Make sure you pick a deck with preamp outputs to make installation easier, and match your new subwoofer to an amp that has enough power to push it.
 You can also get big improvements by updating the rear 6"x9" speakers for added midrange to complement your subwoofer and fill in any gaps in your music.

 Other options for your Civic

 With a car like the Civic, the aftermarket upgrade opportunities are amazingly plentiful.
 Here are a few things we'd suggest.

 This wasn’t an option on your Civic, but is a necessity if you find yourself on the road a lot.
 Most receivers have the ability to add and control satellite radio tuners, or you can pick up a dock-and-play unit that can be easily transferred between vehicles.
 Your favorite stations will be right there wherever you go, and you’ll love the variety of music, sports and news, as well as hearing music you probably wouldn’t ever hear on FM radio.

 With so many Civics being utilized as commuter cars, an in-dash navigation system can really come in handy.
 Double-DIN stereos fit nicely in the Civic’s dash and give you a high-end look and easy visibility when you’re tracking your progress on the road.
-If you’re Civic only pulls commuter duty and you have more than one car, take a look at the portable GPS devices from companies like Magellan, TomTom, or Garmin.
+If you’re Civic only pulls commuter duty and you have more than one car, take a look at our selection of portable GPS devices.
 They’re easy to move from car to car, packed with handy points of interest and come with trusted software and preloaded maps for your journey.

 Installing a security system in your Civic isn't easy (security systems rarely are), but it's definitely a good idea.
 Our Crutchfield Advisors can help figure out what you need to get the job done, but we usually recommend taking your car and new gear to a professional installer.